Back to Blog

 • Online ordering (delivery + pickup): The core revenue-driving feature

-• Payment integration: UPI (PhonePe, Google Pay, Paytm), credit/debit cards, cash on delivery.
-UPI is non-negotiable in India where it accounts for over 70% of digital payments.
+• Payment integration: UPI (PhonePe, Google Pay, Paytm), credit/debit cards, and cash on delivery.
+UPI is non-negotiable in India, where it makes up over 70% of digital payments.

 • Order tracking: Real-time status updates from preparation through delivery